Optimal local laws and CLT for the circular Riesz gas

 \section{Abstract}

-We study the long-range one-dimensional Riesz gas on the circle, a continuous system of particles interacting through a Riesz (i.e inverse power) kernel.
+We study the long-range one-dimensional Riesz gas on the circle, a continuous system of particles interacting through a Riesz kernel.
 We establish near-optimal rigidity estimates on gaps valid at any scale.
-Leveraging on these local laws and using a Stein method, we provide a quantitative Central Limit Theorem for linear statistics.
-The proof is based on a mean-field transport and on a fine analysis of the fluctuations of local error terms through the study of Helffer-Sjöstrand equations.
-The method can handle very singular test-functions, including characteristic functions of intervals, using a comparison principle for the Helffer-Sjöstrand equation.
+Leveraging these local laws together with Stein's method, we prove a quantitative Central Limit Theorem for linear statistics.
+The proof is based on a mean-field transport and a fine analysis of the fluctuations of local error terms using various convexity and monotonicity arguments.
+Using a comparison principle for the Helffer-Sjöstrand equation, the method can handle very singular test functions, including characteristic functions of intervals.